Protection of adults at risk of harm

 Website: www.ageuk.org.uk/scotland

-The Scottish Independent Advocacy Alliance can provide information about advocacy services across Scotland.
-Advocacy services can help people by supporting them to express their own views about problems they are having.
+The Scottish Independent Advocacy Alliance (SIAA) can provide information about advocacy services across Scotland.
+These services can help people by supporting them to express their own views about problems they're having.
 Advocates can help people to gain access to information and support them to explore and understand the options available to them.

 Scottish Independent Advocacy Alliance (SIAA)